Phobos-developers/Phobos/README.md

 1. Open the solution file in VS and build it (`DevBuild` build config is recommended).
 2. Upon build completion place the resulting `Phobos.dll` from folder named identical to the used build config in your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`).

-You can also get test a nightly version for a specific commit which is built automatically with a GitHub Actions workflow, just press on a green tick, open the workflow, find and download the build artifact (a ZIP containing the extension's DLL).
+You can also get test a nightly version for a specific commit which is built automatically with a GitHub Actions workflow, just press on a green tick, open the workflow, find and download the build artifact (a ZIP containing the extension's DLL and PDB for developers to debug).
 Those versions have build information (commit and branch/tag) in them which is displayed ingame and can't be turned off. **Those versions are bleeding edge, do not redistribute them outside of testing!**

 Documentation
 -------------